Skip to main content

 Consolidation

 The third step of context architecture.
 The periodic, background process of replaying accumulated knowledge to find cross-cutting patterns, merge redundant information, prune stale facts, and extract higher-order insights.
+Context-layer operation against the Data layer over time.

 Prioritization